Ebrahim780/Ebrahim780/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Next.js
+- 🔭 I’m currently working on Next.js blog
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning Next.js
 - 💬 Ask me about CSS, JavaScript And React
 - 📫 How to reach me: akbrly42@gmail.com
 - ⚡ Fun fact: Only our actions remain